UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 The car is based on the contents of the LEGO Education SPIKE Prime set.
 The car body is designed and built based on the contents of the LEGO Education SPIKE Prime set, combined with LEGO parts such as Raspberry Pi, a camera module, and a mobile battery.
-Raspberry Pi, camera module, and mobile battery are not LEGO parts.
 Raspberry Pi, camera module, and mobile battery are not LEGO parts, so the framework was designed and built with LEGO parts to create a space to install them.
 And space to install them.
 In particular, the camera module can be installed without disturbing the camera image, the camera is installed slightly downward and there is no impact on driving.
 Furthermore, care was taken to ensure that the weight of the wires would not be so heavy as to affect driving.